bustosjuan/aws-deeplens-recipes/content/400_advanced/410_build_a_custom_ml/416_connect_iot/416d_add_gg_subscriptions/_index.md

 **6. Before we move to the next step, we need to get a couple pieces of information from the IoT Console:**

-* Get the IP Address of the AWS DeepLens:
+* We need to get the IP Address of the AWS DeepLens:

-    * Choose Cores, then Select the DeepLens
+    * Choose Cores, then Select the deeplens
     ![](/images/400_advanced/410_build_a_custom_ml/416_connect_iot/416d_add_gg_subscriptions/416d_step6_get_dl_ip.png)

     * Choose Connectivity